mcclure/emily/doc/manual.md

 If a closure has zero arguments, you still have to give it an argument to execute it, but the argument will be discarded.
 A handy value for this purpose is `null` — since `()` is shorthand for `null`, the familiar-looking syntax `object.method()` will work.
 You can also use `do`*`function`* as defined above.

 When a closure executes, its code executes in a special scope with the enclosing scope as parent; this new scope is pre-populated with whichever of `return`, `current`, `this` and `super` are appropriate, then with all arguments.
-The behavior of assignment-- in other words, `set`, `let` and `=`-- is determined by the kind of group.
+The behavior of assignment — in other words, `set`, `let` and `=` — is determined by the kind of group.
 In the case of an unscoped group (`^()`) they will "fall through" and occur directly in the enclosing scope.
 In the case of a scoped group (`^{}`) they will exist in a new scope, created just for the function application, which is a child of the enclosing scope. (`^[]` is not allowed.)

 TODO: Explain the behavior of set and let on an argument variable.